Thailand: Things to do in Thailand that will make you come back regularly to Thailand for the rest of your life

 39. RECHARGE YOUR BATTERIES ON KOH SAMUI

-Ko Samui suits the tastes and budgets of many providing accommodation from simple beachside bungalows for budget travelers to upscale resorts and villas for luxury travelers and a number of the top white sandy beaches.
+Ko Samui suits the tastes and budgets of many providing accommodations from simple beachside bungalows for budget travelers to upscale resorts and villas for luxury travelers and a number of the top white sandy beaches.

-The landmark of Koh Samui is a famous 12m-tall golden Big Buddha at Wat Phra Yai Temple (also called the Big Buddha Temple).
+The landmark of Koh Samui is the famous 12m-tall golden Big Buddha at Wat Phra Yai Temple (also called the Big Buddha Temple).
 Close to the Big Buddha Temple, there is another famous Buddhist temple on Koh Samui called Wat Plai Laem well-known for its large white Laughing Buddha statue.

 White sandy beaches of Ko Samui are easily reachable thanks to Ko Samui Airport which is about 2 km north of the main city on the island called Chaweng.